 After 60+ hours of travel, the 2018 Chocolate University Class arrived in Tanzania!!
 The final leg of the trip included a long bus ride to the remote village to meet our farmer partners and over the next few days we’ll be spending time inspecting and grading our next shipment of beans, sharing profits, tasting chocolate, and launching a couple of really special projects.

-With the help of our Chocolate University Executive Director, Missy, and our Tanzania Field Rep., Sarahiner, our group of travelers split into 4 separate groups and visited each of the schools in the district where we sponsor Empowered Girls and Enlightened Boys clubs– nearly 600 students.
+With the help of our Chocolate University Executive Director, Missy, and our Tanzania Field Rep., Sarahiner, our group of travelers split into 4 separate groups and visited each of the schools in the district where the Chocolate University Foundation sponsors Empowered Girls and Enlightened Boys clubs– nearly 600 students.
 We hosted “Straight Talk” sessions– conversations about sexual + reproductive health, agency, empowerment, and visioning + goal setting.
 Our amazing Chocolate University 2018 students participated in a panel-style discussion and fielded questions from the students, helped them fill out resource worksheets, and soaked up some inspiration and wisdom from the Tanzanian students.
 There was singing, dancing, laughter, and a few tears.
 We have so much to learn from this village community and have plans to host more “Straight Talk” sessions in the future.

 Have you ever harvested cacao?
 Our Chocolate University 2018 students have!
 We spent a very special day working alongside our farmer partners this weekend on origin trip Tanzania.
 In small groups (plus our skilled Swahili translators), our students spent a morning in the homes of some cocoa co-op members–Gilbert, Mr Livingstone (and Mama Mpoki), and Potifer–and learning how to harvest pods in their shambas.
 We met their families, learned more about each other’s cultures, and enjoyed tea and snacks together.
 We learned a lot, but more importantly we deeply appreciated their radical hospitality.